Kapalabhati: Skull-Shining Breath for Energy & Clarity

 - Autumn: Gentle practice with extra grounding afterwards

-- Winter: Moderate practice — the internal heat generation is welcome
+- Winter: Moderate practice.
+The internal heat is welcome

 Safety and Contraindications